Command17/DeliciousCake/README.md

 <img src="assets/golden_apple_cake.png" alt="golden_apple_cake" height="150"/>

-A golden cake made out of gold nuggets and a golden apple, it will make you resistant and regenerate health.
+A golden cake made out of gold nuggets and a golden apple.
+It will make you resistant and regenerate health.

 **Cookie Cake**